HighSaltLevels/AnimeList/README.md

 Thank you for taking a look at my Anime List program.
 It is still in progress, but you are free to look at it or try to compile it on your own machine.

 I have added an executable from compiling it on a 64bit debian based distro (Linux Mint 18.1 based on Ubuntu Xenial).
+I have also ran the binary on 64bit Fedora 29 and it ran with a bit a weird formatting.
 I will be adding an installer to compile the source on other operating systems when I get the chance.

 I did, however, throw together a quick bash script to move all of the files to the necessary locations.
 If you don't want to use that and you want to move the files to other locations, you will have to recompile on your own machine.
 The macros for the expected file locations are in file_handler.h and the macro names are pretty self explanatory.